dcndn4/DeepLrn-Unit-14-hw11/README.md

 Inputs included FNG index results and bitcoin closing prices from January 2018 to July 2019.
 The training portion was set to 70%, leaving 30% of the data for testing.

+# Data Preprocessing

+The data was normalized (or scaled) using a MinMaxScaler object so that the values were compressed into a range of 0 to 1, in order to best fit the model.
+The data features were reshaped into an using numpy.reshape in order to fit the model.

 # Data Modeling

-The data was scaled using a MinMaxScaler object and reshaped to fit the model.
 The Long Short-Term Memory Network (LSTM) Recurrent Neural Networks (RNN) used was sequential, with a time window of 5, a dropout fraction of .2, and 3 layers.
 The model was trained using 10 epochs.

 # Results